 Additional amenities including exercise classes, scenic views, spacious and private bedrooms are available for clients at a luxury rehab.

-When you decide to pursue therapy for an addiction, you may consider inpatient or outpatient treatment.
+When you decide to pursue therapy for an addiction, you may consider residential or outpatient treatment.
 Inpatient rehab is recommended for severe addictions including detox from alcohol and drug use.
 An outpatient programme is recommended for those who require support services, guidance, and even group participation.
 It can also be attended once an inpatient treatment is completed.
 Individuals attend an outpatient programme while working towards overcoming their battles with addiction.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.

 Private Counselling for Addiction

 Counselling for an addiction is at the core of a successful recovery programme, and can be completed as part of an inpatient or outpatient programme.
 WebMD states that psychological and social factors are common triggers for relapse and counselling is an important part of preventing relapse.
 Such therapy is also a necessary part of determining underlying psychological factors, traumas, and mental illnesses contributing to substance dependence and behavioural addictions.

 Factors including life stress, environmental triggers, and interacting with individuals who continue to use can increase risk of cravings.
 Counselling helps curb the cravings and maintain the tools and skills you have learned throughout the process of therapy.
 There are several types of therapeutic modalities that are used in addiction treatment.